Ahmad-AL-Ahmady/BODA4NET/PAYMENT-FLOW.md

-# New Payment Flow Documentation
+# Payment Flow Documentation - Updated

 ## Overview

-The payment flow has been updated to follow a more robust sequence that ensures all prerequisites are met before processing payments.
+⚠️ **Important Notice**: The Sha7nawy payment service has been removed from this system.
+The payment flow documentation below is preserved for reference, but the payment endpoints are currently disabled.

-## New Payment Flow Sequence
+## Previous Payment Flow Sequence (Sha7nawy - Removed)

 ### 1. Check for Item Using Price (Uquid Product Validation)

-- **Endpoint**: `POST /api/payment/create`
+- **Endpoint**: `POST /api/payment/create` (Currently returns 501 - Service Unavailable)
 - **Action**: Queries Uquid API for Vodafone Egypt products
 - **Validation**: Ensures the requested amount has a corresponding product available
 - **Error Handling**: Returns error if no suitable product is found